International Adoption in Oregon

 With your child’s travel visa, you’ll be able to return home to Oregon with your child and move on to the final step of the international adoption process.

-7. Complete a Re-Adoption or Adoption Finalization in Oregon
+Step 7: Complete a Re-Adoption or Adoption Finalization in Oregon

 An adoption finalization is legally necessary upon returning to Oregon if you were given an IH-4 or IR-4 visa.
 But a re-adoption is highly recommended if you were given an IH-3 or IR-3 visa, even though your adoption is legally complete according to your child’s home country.